rbrandt88/Carver-Edison/README.md

 ## How to run

--Download the repository
+1.Download the repository

--From the root folder run the command:
+2.From the root folder run the command:

 	docker-compose up

 The following chain of events will happen: